California Memorial Stadium: The drive to build Memorial Stadium

 The early 1920s saw four major collegiate venues open in the State of California: Stanford Stadium, the Rose Bowl, the Los Angeles Memorial Coliseum, and California Memorial Stadium.
 With the success of the California football program and the openings of the new football venues for Stanford and USC, the campus community was nearly unanimous in its desire to see the Bears get a new stadium of their own.
 One of the first proposals for a new stadium was on the south-western corner of the campus where Edwards Stadium and Evans Diamond currently stand.
 This proposal was eventually rejected and the regents settled on a site at the mouth of Strawberry Canyon.
 The location caused considerable controversy, with objections rising from local community arguing that it would "ruin the beauty of the canyon, destroy the canyon as a natural biological laboratory for the University, and create traffic and transportation problems."
 There were also protests from homeowners whose homes would be demolished, as well as those whose views would be blocked by the building.
 However, the popularity of Andy Smith's "Wonder Teams" prevailed and fundraising began in 1922.

-The $1 million stadium was funded completely by 10,000 seat subscriptions at $100 per subscription, the fundraising drive through these subscriptions was a complete success having sold out in less than ten days.
-With the funding secured, the university broke ground in January 1923 hoping to open the new stadium in time for the 1923 Big Game.
+The $1 million stadium was funded completely by 10,000 seat subscriptions at $100 per subscription; the fundraising drive through these subscriptions was a complete success, with all subscriptions selling out in less than ten days.
+With funding secured, the university broke ground in January 1923, hoping to open the new stadium in time for the 1923 Big Game.